KC7-Foundation/kc7_data/mcjwalker/README.md

 **The attackers have gotten a head start, so let's not waste any more time... let's get to work!**

-You can find all the links you need here: [kc7cyber.com/Madam C.J.
-Walker Manufacturing Company](http://kc7cyber.com/modules/defcon)
+You can find all the links you need here: scoreboard.kc7cyber.com/modules/defcon. **However, you will answer all the question on the CTFRoom scoreboard.**

 ### Legend